 7. How long do lip fillers last?

-Dermal fillers generally last around 6-10 months.
-But it really depends how long it takes for your body to metabolise the HA.
-For some people, this will be less than 6 months; for others, it will last longer.
+Lip fillers generally last around 12 months.
+But it really depends how long it takes for your body to metabolise the hyaluronic acid.
+For some people, this will be less than 6 months; for others, it might last a couple of years.
+If you like the effects of lip filler, you may choose to have more lip filler treatments To prepare for lip fillers, roughly budget how much you might spend every couple of years.

 8. How much do lip fillers cost?